Teycir/Chuckle/README.md

 4. Click the × on any tag to remove it

 **🎲 Regenerate Memes**
-- Click the dice button (🎲) on any meme to try a different template
+- Press R or click the dice button (🎲) to try a different template
+- Double-click the meme image to regenerate
 - Uses the same text but generates a new variant
-- Keep clicking until you find the perfect meme
+- Keep regenerating until you find the perfect meme

 **⭐ Mark Favorites**
 - Click the star button on any meme to favorite it